 Assuming you followed the tips above, your mailing list should be in good shape.
 But it won’t hurt to do some extra gardening.

-Instead, craft a nice “break-up email” or a softer version – a re-engagement campaign.
-With a few emails, try to regain their interest in your content.
-If none of these work, you’re really better off removing them from your mailing list.
+Instead, craft a nice “break-up email” or its softer version – a re-engagement campaign.
+Try to regain their interest in your content with a couple of emails.
+If none of these work, you’re really better off removing this contact from your mailing list.

-Work on improving the engagement
+Work on improving engagement

 Opens, clicks, and replies also matter a lot.
 Modern email clients learn from users’ behavior.
 If they see that they never open emails from certain senders, they’re less and less likely to route them into their inbox.
 This makes for a better user experience but can be harmful to companies with low engagement.

 How to make it better?
 Assuming you grew your list organically, the only thing left is to rethink the content in your email marketing campaigns.

 - Test different subject lines.
 Make them intriguing so that people would want to open your emails to see what’s up.
 At the same time, steer clear from spammy words such as “Free”, “90% off” or “Discount”.
 Use a pre-header to motivate recipients to open your emails.

 - Try different email schedules.
 Don’t send too many and be regular.
 If you commit to sending a weekly newsletter, do it every week at the same time if possible.
 And better yet – let your readers choose the schedule they like the most.
 They will be less likely to leave if they have full control over what they receive and how often.

 - Don’t forget about the email content itself.
 Design it well, keep it concise, and make ‘call to actions’ work for you.
 Test what works for your audience over and over again.